torvalds/linux/Documentation/userspace-api/ioctl/cdrom.rst

 November, 2004

 This document attempts to describe the ioctl(2) calls supported by the CDROM layer.
-These are by-and-large implemented (as of Linux 2.6) in drivers/cdrom/cdrom.c and drivers/block/scsi_ioctl.c
+These are by-and-large implemented (as of GNU/Linux 2.6) in drivers/cdrom/cdrom.c and drivers/block/scsi_ioctl.c

 ioctl values are listed in <linux/cdrom.h>.
 As of this writing, they